 As Linux systems are a bunch of different components added from various sources, it often leads to cumbersome stability issues.
 The development team behind Linux is more global than organizational, in turn leading to redundancy when it comes to providing stable performance metrics.

 FreeBSD systems, however, are much more stable than their Linux counterparts.
 As a select team of developers develops the whole system, FreeBSD is much more organized than its Linux counterparts.
 This leads to its being much more stable while reducing internal nuisances as much as possible.
-So, if you are looking for a stable system in order to run your heavy-duty servers, we advise you to seek FreeBSD over Linux systems.
+So, if you are looking for a stable system to run your heavy-duty servers, we advise you to seek FreeBSD over Linux systems.

 13. ZFS Support

 One of the best software to manage your local file system and logical volumes, ZFS is developed and maintained by the infamous Sun Microsystems Inc. It has advanced features like directing and controlling the placement, storage, and fetching of data in commercial computing systems.
-So, if you’re looking for a system that comes with ZFS support, you need to consider how FreeBSD vs Linux does in this regard.
+So, if you’re looking for a system that comes with ZFS support, you need to consider how FreeBSD vs. Linux does in this regard.